gregsandell/react-exercises/README.md

 ## Form Validation with HTML5
 Variation on the `Form Validation` exercise, taking advantage of built-in HTML5 validation features, using custom validation messages.
+HTML5 validation is probably not a good solution for form validation.
 Some hackery was needed to make it work, and it is still less than ideal.

+## Form Validation with react-hook-form
+Variation on the `Form Validation` exercise, using the [react-hook-form](https://react-hook-form.com/) library.

 ## Colorswitch
 This challenge was presented to me during an interview with Dun & Bradstreet on 2020-11-18